nickcox/cd-extras/readme.md

 C:\Windows\System32
 ```

-The `cd-extras` `IndexedCompletion` option controls how the completion text is displayed.
-When
+The `IndexedCompletion` option controls how completion text is displayed.
+When `IndexedCompletion`
-`IndexedCompletion` is on and more than one completion is available, the completions offered are
+is on and more than one completion is available, the completions offered are the *indices* of each
-the *indexes* of each corresponding directory; the directory name is displayed in the menu below.
+corresponding directory; the directory name is displayed in the menu below.
+The full directory path
-The full directory path is given in the tooltip if you have `PSReadLine` tooltips enabled.
+is given in the tooltip if you have `PSReadLine` tooltips enabled.

 _cd-extras_ attempts to detect `PSReadLine` options in order to set `IndexedCompletion` at
 startup.
 If the `PSReadLine` `MenuComplete` option is bound to at least one key combination then